TwistedMat/NLP-DeepLearning-Twiter-SentimentalAnalysis/README.md

-# NLP-DeepLearning-Twiter-SentimentalAnalysis
+# Deep Learning for Natural Langugage Processing - Twitter Sentimental Analysis
-Using Deep Learning ( primarily LSTM ) to perform Sentimental Analysis on textual data from Twitter
+Using LSTM on textual data from Twitter to perform Sentimental Analysis and comparision with a classical RandomForest Classifier.